KaiqiJinWow/CS420-Project/README.md

 **In the folder "Classifier"**

 In this part, we train the VGG19 and RenNet18 and use model averaging idea to get a improvement.
-You can download pretrained model in https://jbox.sjtu.edu.cn/l/iJFKfe(password:itxu)
+You can download pretrained model in https://jbox.sjtu.edu.cn/l/iJFKfe  (password:itxu)

 #### Usage